-However, there has been a growing demand for proper ocean governance structure in high seas as the UNCLOS regime is either limited or ineffective in managing disputes and overlapping exploitation of resources and protecting degradation of marine world.
-In this backdrop, the UNGA passed Resolution 69/292 in 2015 approving discussion on the scope, parameters and feasibility of a possible new international instrument on MBBNJ.
-Similarly, while Millennium Development Goals (MDGs) had hurriedly omitted ocean as a problem, the Sustainable Development Goals (SDG) (approved in 2015) highlighted in Goal-14 to ‘conserve and sustainably use oceans, seas and marine resources for sustainable development’ with seven targets and three provisions of means of implementation.
+However, there has been a growing demand for proper ocean governance structure on the high seas as the UNCLOS regime is either limited or ineffective in managing disputes and overlapping exploitation of resources and protecting the degradation of the marine world.
+Against this backdrop, the UNGA passed Resolution 69/292 in 2015 approving a discussion on the scope, parameters and feasibility of a possible new international instrument on MBBNJ.
+Similarly, while Millennium Development Goals (MDGs) had hurriedly omitted ocean as a problem, the Sustainable Development Goals (SDG) (approved in 2015) highlighted in Goal-14 to ‘conserve and sustainably use oceans, seas and marine resources for sustainable development with seven targets and three provisions of means of implementation.

 Unfortunately, recent events occurring in and around oceans will make any world governance modality a very challenging task.
-Due to increasing claims and counter claims, tacit military buildup and nuclearization in South China Sea and East China Sea, initial year of implementation of the US led Southeast Asia Maritime Security Initiative (MSI), rush to establish sphere of influence by world powers in the ocean, India-China competition to gain strategic foothold in the Indian Ocean, struggle for Arctic oil exploration and desperate measures to raise naval powers by littoral countries, formulating a governance modality for the world’s last ‘common’ will be a tough road ahead.
-It will be more challenging, than in the past, to agree on a negotiated outcome for ocean governance.
+Due to increasing claims and counterclaims, tacit military buildup and nuclearization in the South China Sea and the East China Sea, the initial year of implementation of the US-led Southeast Asia Maritime Security Initiative (MSI), rush to establish a sphere of influence by world powers in the ocean, India-China competition to gain a strategic foothold in the Indian Ocean, struggle for Arctic oil exploration and desperate measures to raise naval powers by littoral countries, formulating a governance modality for the world’s last ‘common’ will be a tough road ahead.
+It will be more challenging than in the past to agree on a negotiated outcome for ocean governance.

-Notwithstanding the conceptual construct of ‘India’s Ocean’ or ‘Sea of India’ or obsolete ‘power vacuum’ discourse, of late, Indian Ocean has become ‘foremost policy priority’ and the corner stone of India’s new found role in governing global/regional ‘commons’ as reflected in series of Indian Prime Minister’s speeches abroad and at home.
-The Indian Ocean is the third largest ocean accounting 20.7 percent of the Earth’s total surface and 30 percent of total global ocean area.
-Compared to other world oceans, until the mysterious disappearance of the Malaysian Airlines Flight 370, the Indian Ocean was relatively lesser known.
+Notwithstanding the conceptual construct of ‘India’s Ocean’ or ‘Sea of India’ or obsolete ‘power vacuum’ discourse, of late, the Indian Ocean has become the ‘foremost policy priority and the cornerstone of India’s newfound role in governing global/regional ‘commons’ as reflected in series of Indian Prime Minister’s speeches abroad and at home.
+The Indian Ocean is the third largest ocean accounting for 20.7 per cent of the Earth’s total surface and 30 per cent of the total global ocean area.
+Compared to other world oceans, until the mysterious disappearance of Malaysian Airlines Flight 370, the Indian Ocean was relatively lesser known.
 It is surrounded by a rim of developing countries and Island States with a population of about 2.5 billion making it an attractive market.
-It’s also a huge energy and trade maritime highway as it carries half of the world’s container ships, one third of the bulk cargo traffic and two thirds of the world’s oil shipments.
+It’s also a huge energy and trade maritime highway as it carries half of the world’s container ships, one-third of the bulk cargo traffic and two-thirds of the world’s oil shipments.

 If not addressed foresightedly and multilaterally, India’s ambitious ‘blue (ocean) economy’ potential will soon face a formidable challenge even before it takes off.
 According to the Indian Ocean Experiment (INDOEX), the Indian Ocean is gravely polluted by plastic debris and chemical runoff.
 It has documented widespread pollution covering about 10 million sq km (3.86 million sq miles).
 According to World Wide Fund for Nature (WWF), more than 80% of marine pollution is caused by land-based activities that cause oil spills, fertilizers and toxic chemical runoff and the discharge of untreated sewage.
 Additionally, it bears the brunt of oil transits thereby further risking oil spills and dangers due to heavy traffic.

-The MBBNJ negotiations, both informal and open ended, witnessed contrary positions of the parties on issues such as area based management, access to and benefit-sharing in terms of both monetary and non-monetary, and replication of ISA model for governing MBBNJ.
+The MBBNJ negotiations, both informal and open-ended, witnessed contrary positions of the parties on issues such as area-based management, access to and benefit-sharing in terms of both monetary and non-monetary, and replication of the ISA model for governing MBBNJ.
 Consequently, guided by its national interest, India has been ensuring access and benefit-sharing of marine resources to all.
-While emphasizing the importance of marine resources as the foundation for sustainable development, India argued that marine living resources were critical, but threatened by IUU (Illegal, unreported and unregulated) fishing and unsustainable aquaculture practices, including unselective trawling and deep-sea fishing.
+While emphasizing the importance of marine resources as the foundation for sustainable development, India argued that marine living resources were critical but threatened by IUU (Illegal, unreported and unregulated) fishing and unsustainable aquaculture practices, including unselective trawling and deep-sea fishing.

-Indian Prime Minister in his address to the General Assembly on September 25, 2015, had rightly pointed that, “the distinct goal on ocean ecosystem reflects the unique character of its challenges and opportunities”.
-To address these challenges and opportunities, Indian negotiating team should build a coalition of likeminded countries, especially in ‘Indo-Pacific’ as spelled out in latest Indian Navy’s strategy document -- ‘Ensuring Secure Seas: Indian Maritime Security Strategy’.
-The negotiating team must also involve major stakeholders – the Indian Coast guard, Navy and only Tri-Forces Command at Port Blair -- who are strategically monitoring and managing both territorial waters, EEZs and beyond in Indian Ocean.
-The last ‘commons’ won’t be too long to become a ‘tragedy of commons’ if countries follow business as usual approach.
+Indian Prime Minister in his address to the General Assembly on September 25, 2015, had rightly pointed out that “the distinct goal on ocean ecosystem reflects the unique character of its challenges and opportunities”.
+To address these challenges and opportunities, the Indian negotiating team should build a coalition of like-minded countries, especially in ‘Indo-Pacific’ as spelt out in the latest Indian Navy strategy document -- ‘Ensuring Secure Seas: Indian Maritime Security Strategy.
+The negotiating team must also involve major stakeholders – the Indian Coast guard, Navy and only Tri-Forces Command at Port Blair -- who are strategically monitoring and managing both territorial waters, EEZs and beyond in the Indian Ocean.
+The last ‘commons’ won’t be too long to become a ‘tragedy of commons’ if countries follow the business-as-usual approach.